qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 Extend lines
 ------------
-Extends line geometries by a specified amount at the start and end of the line.
+Extends line geometry by a specified amount at the start and end of the line.

 Lines are extended using the bearing of the first and last segment in the line.